-Coronary Heart Disease (CHD), or ischaemic heart disease, refers to a condition called atherosclerosis in which the arteries that deliver oxygenated blood to the heart become narrowed or blocked.
+Coronary Heart Disease (CHD) is when the arteries that take oxygenated blood to the heart become narrowed or blocked.

 CHD occurs through a build-up in the coronary arteries of a fatty plaque called atheroma.
-When blood flow is restricted this may cause angina or a heart attack (myocardial infarcation) whereby a piece of atheroma breaks away, causes a clot and prevents blood from reaching part of the heart muscle.
-If the blood supply is not swiftly restored this damages the heart as the section of muscle deprived of oxygen dies.
-According to statistics published by the NHS nearly 17% of male and 10% of female deaths are attributable to CHD, with an estimated 2.3m people diagnosed with the condition.
+When blood flow is restricted this can cause angina or a heart attack (myocardial infarction).
+If the blood supply is not restored this damages the heart as the section of muscle deprived of oxygen dies.
+The NHS states almost 17% of male and 10% of female deaths are because of CHD, an estimated 2.3m people are diagnosed with the condition.

-As long as you have not received a diagnosis or already suffer the symptoms of coronary heart disease, then most policies will provide cover this.
+If you have not received a diagnosis or do not already suffer the symptoms of coronary heart disease, then most policies will provide cover.

-Most private health insurance policies do not cover pre-existing health conditions so if you have received a diagnosis then you will need to discuss your options.
-You should still be able to benefit from health insurance but insurers may place specific restrictions upon your cover and/or seek a higher premium.
+Most private health insurance policies do not cover pre-existing health conditions.
+So if you have received a diagnosis then you will need to discuss your options.
+You should be able to access health insurance but insurers may restrict your cover and/or seek a higher premium.

-Diagnosis for cardiovascular diseases can result in a range of treatments, including a combination of medicines such as statins (to reduce cholesterol), anti-clotting agents (for blood clots) and drugs which help reduce high blood pressure.
-As CHD is a chronic, incurable condition these would typically be provided by the NHS, but there are some exemptions.
+Diagnosis for cardiovascular diseases can result in a range of treatments.
+These can include medicines such as statins, anti-clotting agents and drugs to reduce high blood pressure.
+As CHD is a chronic condition the NHS would normally provide these, but there are some exemptions.

-At Chase Templeton we’re experts in understanding and explaining to you the ins and outs of private health insurance policies.
-If you’re at risk of heart disease or are just looking for a policy that will cover you whatever the situation, we can help – Contact Us today.
+At Chase Templeton we’re experts in understanding and explaining the ins and outs of private health insurance policies.
+If you’re at risk of heart disease or are looking for a policy that will cover you whatever the situation, we can help – Contact Us today.